Billy McKinney Player Props: Yankees vs. Astros

 Billy McKinney At The Plate

-- McKinney is hitting .226 with three doubles, a triple, five home runs and 10 walks.
+- McKinney is batting .227 with three doubles, a triple, six home runs and 10 walks.

-- He has hit a long ball in five games this year (14.7%), homering in 4.8% of his chances at the plate.
+- Looking at the 35 games he has played this year, he's hit a home run in six of them (17.1%), and in 5.6% of his trips to the dish.

-- In seven games this season (20.6%), McKinney has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (22.9%), McKinney has picked up an RBI, including two games with multiple runs batted in.

-- In 12 of 34 games this year, he has scored, including multiple runs once.
+- He has scored at least once 13 times this year (37.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.